 Summer (new rowers)

-The spring season starts in mid-March and runs for around a month with practices 3 days/week.
+The spring season starts in April and runs for 6 weeks with practices 3 days/week.
 Practices are on water with the potential for a competition at the end of the season.
 These races are mostly side-by-side short races against other teams at a time.

 Summer (experienced rowers)